nevencaplar/AGN-Going-Down/README.md

-# Nonstationarity of AGN variability
+# Observational Nonstationarity of AGN variability